WarriorAchilles/copy-shopify-metafields/README.md

 **📦 [View on npm](https://www.npmjs.com/package/shopify-metadata-migrator)**

-A Node.js script for copying Shopify Metafield and Metaobject definitions from one Shopify store to another.
+A CLI tool for copying Shopify Metafield and Metaobject definitions from one Shopify store to another.
 This tool is primarily designed for transferring configurations from development stores to production stores.

 ## Quick Install